Abhishekpatil679/Sales-Data-/README.md

-The db dump is sql file and the project is actual Power Bi project
+The db dump is sql file and the Sales project is actual Power Bi project